 Likely Fish-Only Tank Suitable

-Range: Tropical Indo-Pacific Ocean and Red Sea
+Range: Tropical Indo-Pacific Ocean and Red Sea.

 Natural Environment: These photosynthetic anemones are often found in dense colonies living along shallow clear water reefs where gentle water motion exists.
 In these locations their individual sizes are somewhat small, however, in slightly deeper areas where less light penetrates, they are found singly in larger sizes.
 They almost always have their foot firmly planted between rocks or other types of firm substrates.
 Generally found in varying shades of orange-red.

-Its almost always available in the trade, both from the wild or captive bred specimens, and is hardy and generally very easy to maintain.
-As noted above this species is photosynthetic and found in shallow areas in the wild, therefore, it needs excellent lighting (PAR 300 - 450) such as that from metal halides or fluorescents such as VHO or T-5's, and/or excellent quality LED's, and gentle flow areas, with its initial placement best if placed between narrowly spaced rocks.
+General Husbandry: Almost always available in the trade, both from the wild or captive bred specimens, and is hardy and generally very easy to maintain.
+As noted above this species is photosynthetic and found in shallow areas in the wild, therefore, it needs excellent lighting such as that from metal halides, fluorescents such as VHO or T-5's, or quality LED fixtures, and gentle water flow areas, with its initial placement best if placed between narrowly spaced rocks.

 As to feeding, pieces of shrimp, clam meat, fresh marine fish flesh should be placed close to their central mouth area where in will be drawn in with the help of their tentacles and consumed.
 One feeding per week will suffice.

-This species can get quite large, e.g., more that 15 inches (37.5 cm), therefore prefer to have it added, even if originally quite small, before the aquarium is stocked with different corals, as it can harm them when clawing over them, especially small-polyped stony (sps) corals.
+This species can often get quite large, e.g., more that 15 inches (37.5 cm), therefore prefer to have it added, even if originally quite small, before the aquarium is stocked with different corals, as it can harm them when crawling over them, especially small-polyped stony (sps) corals.
 It would really be better to allow this anemone to establish itself before adding sps corals to the aquarium.
 Finally, it can be kept with or without clownfish, although in the wild, clownfish do protect the anemone from predators.